One of an occasional series on countries less often considered by businesses seeking international expansion.

 So this may be premature, but I think it would be wise to keep an eye on the opportunities in Ethiopia.
 And if you’ve never been there, and you’re visiting Africa — or points in Asia — plan a stopover.
 I think you’ll be pleasantly surprised.

 I’d be glad to know your thoughts or answer any questions you may have (even it’s just tourist advice!).
-Just comment below, or email me [email protected]
+Just comment below, or get in touch via our contact page

 International expansion — even to countries you may never have thought about before — is easier than you may think.